DiscipleTools/DT_DOCS/Disciple_Tools_Theme/getting_started/admin.rst

 Update Needed Triggers
 ~~~~~~~~

-In order to prevent seekers from falling through the cracks, Disciple.Tools will notify users when Contact Records and Group Recoreds need updating.
+In order to prevent seekers from falling through the cracks, Disciple.Tools will notify users when Contact Records and Group Records need updating.

 **Contacts**